mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * For each non-empty leaf node, validate the LeafNode as described in
     {{leaf-node-validation}}.

+  * For each non-empty leaf node, verify that its add epoch, update epoch or commit epoch (depending on the source) is less than or equal to the group epoch.

 * Identify a leaf whose LeafNode is identical to the one in the KeyPackage.
 If no such field exists, return an error.
 Let `my_leaf` represent this leaf in the tree.